Why should I bring my child to storytime?

 Tickets are free and available on storytime day.
 You cannot get tickets for a future storytime.
 They are only available the day of that particular program.

 We ask that all family members be present for tickets.
-In other words, please don’t get tickets for friends that have not actually arrived yet.
+In other words, please don’t get tickets for friends who have not actually arrived yet.

 Can I bring older or younger siblings to storytime?

 Sure!
 However, we recommend that if you can only attend one storytime, you come to the one that is appropriate for your oldest child.
 Usually, younger kids will follow the example of what big brother or sister is doing and learn right along with them.

 You may also want to consider attending Family Storytime on Tuesdays at 6:30 pm.
 This is an all-ages program and fun for the whole family.